-If left untreated, a subdural hematoma will gradually raise the intracranial pressure (ICP), resulting in herniation (typically tentorial) and coning.
+If left untreated, a subdural hematoma will gradually raise the intracranial pressure (ICP), resulting in herniation (typically tentorial) and coning of the brain tissue.

 Therapy of Traumatic Brain Injury

-Patients with mild traumatic brain injury recover quickly (they may have headaches, lack of concentration, overall confusion, a feeling of “haziness”, and other cognitive deficits for a few days to a week) but more severe traumatic brain injury can take months to recover from.
+Patients with mild traumatic brain injury recover quickly.
+They may have headaches, lack of concentration, overall confusion, a feeling of “haziness”, and other cognitive deficits for a few days to a week.
+More severe traumatic brain injury can require months of recovery.

-A GCS below 5 at 24 hours post injury implies a serious injury.
+A GCS below 5 at 24 hours post-injury implies a serious injury.
 50% of these patients die or go into a permanent coma.
 Some patients will not recover fully and will be left with cognitive impairment.
 Others may develop post-traumatic epilepsy or a post-concussional syndrome.
-This syndrome will cause patients to have dizziness, malaise and other vague yet debilitating symptoms for months after the initial concussion.
+This syndrome will cause patients to have dizziness, malaise, and other vague yet debilitating symptoms for months after the initial concussion.

 Management is supportive and rehabilitative in nature.
 Intracranial pressure monitoring and assisted ventilation can be useful in severe cases of TBI.
-Rehabilitation is wide-ranging and dependent on the specific symptoms of the sufferer.
+Rehabilitation is wide-ranging and dependent on the specific symptoms of the patient.

 Neurosurgery is needed immediately.
-The patient will need clot evacuation and ligation of the vessel that is bleeding.
+The patient will need clot evacuation and ligation of the bleeding vessel.

 A subdural hematoma is relatively treatable compared to other bleeding disorders of the CNS.
-Typically, patients are sent for irrigation and evacuation using a burr twist drill and craniotomy to relieve pressure and remove blood.
+Typically, patients require irrigation and evacuation using a burr twist drill and craniotomy to relieve pressure and remove blood.

 Intracerebral (intraparenchymal) hemorrhage

 Under no circumstance should antiplatelet drugs be prescribed to patients suffering from hemorrhagic stroke.
 These are obviously contraindicated.
-In these patients, control their hypertension (if they have hypertension).
-Neurosurgical clot evacuation is the immediate first stop, especially if patients are coning.
+In these patients, a strict control of chronic underlying hypertension is crucial.
+Neurosurgical clot evacuation is the immediate first step, especially if patients are experiencing coning or herniation.

 Prognosis of Traumatic Brain Injury

-The prognosis for traumatic brain injuries like concussions, contusions and diffuse axonal injuries is highly dependent on the damage they have caused.
-Good clinical indicators are a lack of post-traumatic amnesia and good Glasgow coma score (GCS) indicating executive functioning is intact.
+The prognosis for traumatic brain injuries like concussions, contusions, and diffuse axonal injuries is highly dependent on the damage caused.
+Good clinical indicators are a lack of post-traumatic amnesia and a good Glasgow coma score (GCS) indicating executive functioning is intact.

-Patients with contusions (bruising of the brain) and diffuse axonal injuries (shearing and death of neurons) will typically have poorer clinical outcomes.
-Some patients may never fully recover from a coma if the TBI is severe.
-Others may die.
+Patients with contusions and diffuse axonal injuries will typically have worse clinical outcomes.
+Some patients may never fully recover from a coma if the TBI is severe, while others may die.